CatHood0/simple_spell_checker/README.md

 // this need to be called for cases when we check if the language into the Spellchecker is already registered
 // then, if the language on SimpleSpellChecker spellChecker.registerLanguage(identifier.language);
-spellChecker.addCustomLanguage(identifier);
+// Note:
+// If you are using `MultiSpellChecker`  this method to update the state automatically
+// adding this new custom language to the current ones spellChecker.addCustomLanguage(identifier);
+// Note:
+// If you are using `SimpleSpellChecker` use `setNewLanguageToState` to update the state
+// but, if you want to add manually your language you can use `setNewLanguageToCurrentLanguages` spellChecker.setNewLanguageToCurrentLanguages(identifier.language);
+//
 // to set this new custom language to the state of the [SimpleSpellChecker] then use: spellChecker.setNewLanguageToState(identifier.language);
 ```